 Week 2: Pattern Recognition

-- Add Level 2 pattern matching
+- Add Level 2 pattern matching for variable merchants

-- Handle common abbreviations and variations
+- Handle common abbreviations and payment processors

 - Aim for 80% automatic categorization